Leveraging Image Matching Toward End-to-End Relative Camera Pose Regression: Related Work

 \textbf{Deep feature extraction and matching}.
 Several studies have utilized deep networks to detect and match point features in image pairs \cite{revaud2019r2d2,dusmanu2019d2,bhowmik2020reinforced,sarlin20superglue,tyszkiewicz2020disk,yi2016lift,truong2020glu,truong2020gocor,truong2021learning,sun2021loftr,jiang2021cotr}.
 Among these, LIFT \cite{yi2016lift} is an early approach that additionally assigns an orientation to each feature.
-Superglue \cite{sarlin20superglue} uses a Graph Neural Network (GNN) to match two sets of interest points; for example, on top of SuperPoint\cite{detone2018superpoint} keypoints and descriptors.
-A line of works utilizes a neural network for constructing a differentiable matching module (suggesting also matching confidence) \cite{truong2020glu,truong2020gocor,truong2021learning}.
-The recently proposed works LoFTR \cite{sun2021loftr} and COTR \cite{jiang2021cotr} utilize self- and cross-attention layers and multiscale analysis to produce semi-dense, near pixel-wise correspondences.
-Relative pose is then obtained by applying RANSAC to the extracted correspondences.
+Superglue \cite{sarlin20superglue} uses a Graph Neural Network (GNN) to match two sets of interest points.
+Lightglue \cite{lindenberger2023lightglue} uses self and cross attention alongside key-point pruning and early adaptive depth mechanism to improve on Superglue's inference speed and accuracy, utilizing keypoints and descriptors extracted, for example, with SuperPoint\cite{detone2018superpoint} .
+A number of works utilize neural networks to construct a differentiable matching module (providing also matching confidence) \cite{truong2020glu,truong2020gocor,truong2021learning}.
+The recent LoFTR \cite{sun2021loftr} and COTR \cite{jiang2021cotr} utilize self- and cross-attention layers along with multiscale analysis to produce semi-dense, near-pixel-wise correspondences.
+The relative pose is then obtained by applying RANSAC to the extracted correspondences.
 Those methods were shown to produce accurate correspondences even in low-texture areas, demonstrating good generalization ability across scenes and datasets.
 Still, those methods are not end-to-end approaches, and the relative position is recovered up to a scale factor.

 \textbf{Deep RANSAC}.
 Recent works sought to construct a deep network architecture that can robustly estimate the essential matrix from point matches.
-Specifically, DSAC \cite{brachmann2017dsac} replaces RANSAC's hypothesis selection with a robust average of hypotheses, resulting in a differentiable counterpart of RANSAC. \cite{choy2020high} utilizes convolutions in high dimension to recover the essential matrix robustly. \cite{ranftl2018deep,brachmann2019expert,brachmann2019neural} propose a deep-based scheme to distinguish between inliers and outliers, given putative correspondences, for tasks such as fundamental matrix estimation and camera re-localization.
+Specifically, DSAC~\cite{brachmann2017dsac} replaces RANSAC's hypothesis selection with a robust average of hypotheses, resulting in a differentiable counterpart of RANSAC. \cite{brachmann2023ace} suggests using a fixed backbone for the DSAC\textsuperscript{*} network and training only a scene-specific regression head.
+Alongside a novel training loss, it resulted in faster convergence and better accuracy. \cite{choy2020high} utilizes convolutions in high dimension to recover the essential matrix robustly. \cite{ranftl2018deep,brachmann2019expert,brachmann2019neural} propose a deep-based scheme to distinguish between inliers and outliers, given putative correspondences, for the tasks of fundamental matrix estimation and camera re-localization.